R: Regal - Renaldo

 French welterweight spent a week or so in Britain during the winter of 1958-59.
 Opponents included Mick McManus, Bert Royal, Jack Dempsey and a Royal Albert Hall defeat by Johnny Kwango.

-One of the big names of the 1930s, and claimant of the European heavyweight championship in pre war Britain, Casimir Raczynski settled in London and anglicised his name.
+One of the big names of the 1930s, and claimant of the European heavyweight championship in pre war Britain, Casimir Raczynski settled in London and Anglicised his name.

 Leigh's Jim Reid didn't achieve the fame of his older brother, Joe, and his career did not extend so long.
 He was, nonetheless, a genuine Lancashire catch wrestler who continued to work the professional rings of northern England until around 1950.

-Heritage readers with any recollection of Leigh's Joe Reid probably remember a veteran well past his prime working until the mid sixties often against Jim Bevan.
+Wrestling Heritage readers with any recollection of Leigh's Joe Reid probably remember a veteran well past his prime working until the mid sixties often against Jim Bevan.

 Cast aside such thoughts and celebrate one of the great Lancashire catch wrestlers, champion amateur, and successful professional for three decades.